Back to MCP Servers

 Installation

-This repository is distributed as a BMAD-compatible skill package for the Trello MCP server.
+This repository also ships a BMAD-compatible skill package for the Trello MCP server.
 Install the skill/ directory through your agent's skill management workflow, or place it in the agent's skills directory.

 When an agent activates the skill, it follows skill/SKILL.md.
 On first use, the agent runs the bundled installer: